the-nix-way/nome/README.md

 I should make it clear that this project is a personal project and not necessarily intended as a blueprint or a reproducible template.
 I do hope that you find some inspiration in it, but don't necessarily interpret what you see here as best practices.
 It's just an evolving project that I find quite useful and it's meant above all to show what Nix is capable of.

+## TODOs

+Stuff I'd like to change here:

+- Find a way to make nix-darwin install [Homebrew] for me

 [dev-templates]: https://github.com/the-nix-way/dev-templates
 [flakes]: https://nixos.wiki/wiki/Flakes
 [hm]: https://github.com/nix-community/home-manager